-- Provide strategic direction in the development, and final approval of the strategic plan for the WCB - ▶ Contribute to and support the WCB strategic plan - ▶ Approve the Annual Business Plan, ensuring alignment between the WCB Strategic Plan and the Annual Business Plan - ▶ Approve the process for strategic planning and annual business planning (e.g. including touch points with Board, how consultative process will be, etc.) - ▶ Monitor the performance of the WCB against its plan(s) through a performance measurement system that is linked to the organization's strategic plan. - ▶ Review results of external reviews of the organization and monitor appropriate follow-up plans - ▶ Contribute to the development of goals for the Workplace Safety and Insurance System Strategic Plan
+- Provide strategic direction in the development, and final approval of the strategic plan for the WCB - Contribute to and support the WCB strategic plan - Approve the Annual Business Plan, ensuring alignment between the WCB Strategic Plan and the Annual Business Plan - Approve the process for strategic planning and annual business planning (e.g. including touch points with Board, how consultative process will be, etc.) - Monitor the performance of the WCB against its plan(s) through a performance measurement system that is linked to the organization's strategic plan. - Review results of external reviews of the organization and monitor appropriate follow-up plans - Contribute to the development of goals for the Workplace Safety and Insurance System Strategic Plan

-Roles of the Board Roles of the CEO Policy-Making: Approve a process for developing a strategic and annual business plan Approve terms of reference for Board nominees to WSIS committees Policy-Making: Develop the process for strategic and annual business planning for Board approval Leadership role in development of strategic and annual business plan Make Board aware of WSIS goals as context for WCB planning Recommend balanced scorecard measures and targets, for Board approval Develop a performance management and monitoring system Decision-Making: Approve the strategic plan Approve the annual business plan Approve balanced scorecard measures and targets as part of the annual and long term business plans Decision-Making: ▶ Implement the approved plans Monitoring: Annual critical evaluation of progress against strategic plan by the CEO Quarterly progress updates vis-à-vis annual business plan, by CEO Quarterly performance reports from the CEO relative to balanced scorecard targets Monitoring: Regular evaluation of progress against strategic plan Quarterly reporting to Board on annual plan progress Monthly monitoring with Executive Team
+Roles of the Board Roles of the CEO Policy-Making: Approve a process for developing a strategic and annual business plan Approve terms of reference for Board nominees to WSIS committees Policy-Making: Develop the process for strategic and annual business planning for Board approval Leadership role in development of strategic and annual business plan Make Board aware of WSIS goals as context for WCB planning Recommend balanced scorecard measures and targets, for Board approval Develop a performance management and monitoring system Decision-Making: Decision-Making: Approve the strategic plan Implement the approved plans Approve the annual business plan Approve balanced scorecard measures and targets as part of the annual and long term business plans

-Exception reporting through CEO reports at Board meetings Performance relative to balanced scorecard and operational targets- monthly, quarterly or annual review as appropriate Ongoing monitoring of activities of Investigations Department
+Monitoring: Monitoring: Annual critical evaluation of progress Regular evaluation of progress against against strategic plan by the CEO strategic plan Quarterly progress updates vis-à-vis Quarterly reporting to Board on annual plan annual business plan, by CEO progress Quarterly performance reports from the Monthly monitoring with Executive Team Performance relative to balanced scorecard CEO relative to balanced scorecard and operational targets- monthly, quarterly or targets Exception reporting through CEO reports annual review as appropriate at Board meetings Ongoing monitoring of activities of Investigations Department